josephmisiti/josephmisiti.github.io/_posts/2015-10-01-a-huge-list-of-machine-learning-repositories.markdown

 ---
 layout: post
-title:  "A Huge List of Machine Learning Repositories"
+title:  "A Huge List of Machine Learning And Statistics Repositories"
 date:   2015-10-01
 categories: bookreview
 ---